+Marielle Plaisir combines painting, drawing and performance to present intense visual experiences.
 Plaisir’s work examines the concept of social domination.
-She does so by combining painting, drawing and performance to present intense visual experiences.
 The common thread throughout her work is a critique of prejudice, according to which political power is supposedly “a natural fact.”
-Through her work, she declares that power is not a “natural fact” but, rather, a political one that emerges under specific conditions within specific socio-cultural and historical contexts.
+Through her art, she declares that power is not a “natural fact” but, rather, a political one that emerges under specific conditions within specific socio-cultural and historical contexts.
 She engages in the deconstruction of those conditions and, in turn, in the reconstruction of a world in which no one “dominates” or “reigns”; instead, everyone moves freely between reality and imagination.
-This flexibility of visual expression allows the crossing of boundaries between home and migration; race and color; day and night; life and death; waking and sleeping; lucidity and dreaming; reason and imagination.
-Recent exhibitions include a solo Acta non Verba, Museum of Contemporary Art North Miami (2016) and group exhibition Visionary Aponte: Art and Black Freedom, Power Plant Gallery, Duke University, Durham (2018).
+This flexibility of visual expression allows the crossing of boundaries between home and migration; race and colour; day and night; life and death; waking and sleeping; lucidity and dreaming; reason and imagination.